SalgueroRoci/OCI-Terraform-Modules/README.md

 These values are passed onto `vars.tf` and is mainly used in `main.tf`.

+Also, this walkthrough requires the installation of the OCI CLI.
+Please have that installed before continuing.

 ## Terraform Structure

 We split our Terraform project into modules, which can be thought of as smaller Terraform functions.
 A module will be in its own separate folder in the `modules` directory.